Filtration soiling is why the edges of your carpets turn black and dingy. Use these steps to get them clean again.

 Cleaning filtration soiling isn’t a quick chore, so many homeowners hire professionals.
 Not all carpet cleaning employees are trained to clean draught marks properly.
-Unfortunately, because carpet stains can reappear after the carpet dries, you won’t know this until you’ve paid the bill.
+Unfortunately, you won’t know this until you’ve paid the bill because carpet stains can reappear after the carpet dries.
+To eliminate the black lines on your carpet edges yourself, follow the steps below.
+Since this involves dampening your carpet, you’ll need to set aside an afternoon for each room or work in sections.
+Do not walk on carpeting until it’s dry.

 - A vacuum cleaner with crevice tool and brush attachment

 - Scrub brush

 - Spray bottle

 - White cloths